prateek199/getting-started-gcp-app-engine-cg/README.md

-# Deploy Static Web App in Google App Engine
+# Deploy Static Web App in Google App Engine :
 You can use Google App Engine to host a static website.
 Static web pages can contain client-side technologies such as HTML, CSS, and JavaScript.

-## Before you begin
+## Before you begin :
 1. Create a new GCP [Console project](https://console.cloud.google.com/project)
 2. Install and then initialize the Google Cloud SDK: [Click Here](https://cloud.google.com/sdk/docs/)

 ## Creating a website to host on Google App Engine
-### Basic structure for the project
+### Basic structure for the project:
 This guide uses the following structure for the project:
 .
  * app.yaml